 Blog: Red Bull Ring Preview

-Of course, many of those of a certain age (which sadly I just sneak into) struggled for a time to forgive the place that hosts this weekend's Austrian Grand Prix.
-Not so much for what it was, but for what it replaced.
-That being the magnificent, undulating and fearsome Österreichring that graced the F1 calendar between 1970 and 1987.
-The A1-Ring - as it was called when the sport returned in 1997 - built over the top of it by contrast was an achingly up-to-date collection of straights and mainly second and third gear turns.
-If only they'd built the new track somewhere else, we thought, perhaps up the hillside as ironically they did when the Österreichring itself was created in the stead of the old Zeltweg venue.
+Also showing how things can change, the image of the Red Bull Ring has over time shifted about as frequently as its name.
+Which is a lot.
+Of course, many of those of a certain age (which sadly I just sneak into) struggled for a time to forgive the place.
+Not so much for what it was, but rather - as was the case with the 'new' Nurburgring also - for what it replaced.
+In Austria's case it was the magnificent, undulating and fearsome Österreichring that graced the F1 calendar between 1970 and 1987, that was trampled underfoot by the new creation.
+While the beautiful Styrian scenery remained of course the A1-Ring - as it was re-named when the sport returned in 1997 - in contrast was achingly up-to-date, sanitised and standard.
+If only they'd built the new track somewhere else, we thought, perhaps up the hillside as ironically enough they did when the Österreichring itself was created in the stead of the even older Zeltweg venue.

-The sport turned its back on the circuit for a time after 2003, and the venue then rather fell into disrepair (related to a proposed extension which wasn't completed).
-For a while its Red Bull owner didn't seem too interested in doing much to alleviate the situation either, but in 2008 the company decided to bring the venue back to roughly what it had been (sometime around the same moment deigning to lend its name to the place) and other motorsport categories returned in the next year.
-And further aided by Dietrich Mateschitz's ready cash which can break down all barriers last season it was back as a Grand Prix venue too.
-A rare occurrence of F1 returning to a fundamentally unchanged (at least comparing when it left and when it came back) venue an extended period after walking away from it.
+Still the place gave some good races, big crowds and - every so often - unusual competitive orders, but as we know in recent F1 that isn't enough by itself and the sport turned its back on the circuit for a time after 2003, and the venue then rather fell into disrepair (related to a proposed extension which wasn't completed).
+For a while its Red Bull owner didn't seem too interested in doing much to alleviate the situation, but in 2008 the company decided to bring the venue back to roughly what it had been (sometime around the same moment deigning to lend its name to the place) and other motorsport categories returned in the following year.
+And further aided by Dietrich Mateschitz's ready cash which can break down all barriers two years ago it was back as a Grand Prix host too.
+A rare occurrence of F1 returning to a broadly unchanged venue an extended period after walking away from it.

 Author: Graham Keilloh